 The recently established UNM Center for Environmental Arts and Humanities is pleased to announce the Native American Environmental Arts and Humanities Scholarship.
-This scholarship is an interdisciplinary award for Native American Undergraduate students across all UNM colleges who are interested in art and ecology, social justice, environmental justice, and/or species conservation.
+This scholarship is is an interdisciplinary award for Native American students across all UNM colleges who are interested in art and ecology, social justice, environmental justice, and/or species conservation.
 It is made possible by the Andrew W. Mellon Foundation and the UNM Center for Environmental Arts and Humanities.
 The 2022-23 application is due on Friday, December 16, 2022 before 5pm.
 Notifications of awards will be sent on February 1, 2023.

 2021-2022 Native American Environmental Arts and Humanities Scholarship Awardees

 Cherille Williams (Navajo/Dinè) is an artist from Fort Wingate, New Mexico who works with the medium of photography.
 Cherille’s art focuses on narratives surrounding family, interpersonal relations with self-identity, childhood trauma, self-worth, and her family’s history in New Mexico.
 Her work strives to show the unseen beauty of the place and highlights cultural landmarks that connect her Native roots to New Mexico.
 Cherille’s interest in photographing her grandmother also helped her find an interest in celebrating the power and beauty of aging with time, while highlighting issues that some elders face dealing with personal trauma and helping to share their stories through photography.